 Ascend offers a comprehensive program to provide hardware support, a 24-hour emergency hotline, overnight parts replacement, and an escalation procedure.
 Non-contract maintenance services are provided at current time-and-materials rates.
-For more information, contact Ascend Technical Response Center at 1-800-DIAL-WAN (in the U.S. or Canada) or 0-800-96-2229 (U.K.) or 1-978-952-7299 (all other areas).
+For more information, contact Ascend Technical Assistance Center at:

+- 1-800-DIAL-WAN (U.S. and Canada)

+- 0-800-96-2229 (U.K.)

+- 1-978-952-7299 (all other areas)

-Ascend has adopted a maintenance strategy based on customer-initiated requests to the Ascend Technical Response Center.
-The Ascend Technical Response Center coordinates all customer services, including hardware and software technical support, on-site service requirements, and module exchange and repair.
+Ascend has adopted a maintenance strategy based on customer-initiated requests to the Ascend Technical Assistance Center.
+The Ascend Technical Assistance Center coordinates all customer services, including hardware and software technical support, on-site service requirements, and module exchange and repair.